csalmeida/ruby-fundamentals/README.md

 ## Symbols

 One of the most misunderstood objects in Ruby as most languages don't have a similar one.
-A symbol is like a string that act as a label.
+A symbol is like a string that acts as a label.

-Symbols are like strings but cannot be edited, they begin with a colon, are not delimited by quotes.
+Symbols are like strings but cannot be edited, they begin with a colon and are not delimited by quotes.

-The name of the symbol follows rules that are more like variables than strings, all lowercase and separated by semicolons.
+The name of the symbol follows the same conventions as variables variables, all lowercase and separated by semicolons.
 For instance, `:first_name`.

 A symbol can be used to define keys in hashes.
-This can bring two benefits: First that symbols are editable, therefore keys cannot be changed somehow and secondly, using symbols allows Ruby to use memory more effectively:
+This can bring two benefits: First that symbols are not editable, therefore keys cannot be changed somehow (their values can) and secondly, using symbols allows Ruby to use memory more effectively:

 ```ruby
 # symbols.rb